As of yolkbot 1.4, yolkbot no longer uses the Shell Shockers WebAssembly module and instead uses an alternative Javascript solution (written by me)!

 console.log(validate(input));

 As of yolkbot 1.4.0, the WebAssembly module is not used by yolkbot (as it was in previous versions).
+Documentation is no longer provided for this module, as it is marked for removal in yolkbot 2.

 The coords function allows you to get the "coords" value (which is sent to the game) given a yaw and pitch.